isaacs/tshy/README.md

 > > [!NOTICE]
 >
-> ## Upgrading from v3 to v4
+> ## Upgrading from v3 to v4 and v5
 >
-> Version 4 switches from TypeScript 5 to TypeScript 6.
-(Note: you
+> Version 4 switches from TypeScript 5 to TypeScript 6 by
-> can already preview TypeScript 7 by setting `"compiler": "tsgo"`
+> default.
+(Note: you can already preview TypeScript 7 by setting
-> in your tshy options.)
+> `"compiler": "tsgo"` in your tshy options, or any other version
+> by specify `typescript` as a `devDependency` in your project.)
 >
 > This may cause problems upgrading, because tshy will only
 > create a new `tsconfig.json` file if the file is missing